arthurtuio/aws-certified-solutions-architect-associate/developer/04-Serveless.md

 - Track and control usage by API key
 - throttle requests to prevent attacks
 - Connect to CloudWatch to log all requests for monitoring
+- Maintain multiple versions of your API

+## Configure of API Gateway

+- Define an API (container)
+- Define resources and nested resources (URL paths)
+- For each resource:
+  - Select suported HTTP methos (verbs)
+  - Set security
+  - Choose target (such as EC@, Lambda, DynamoDB, etc)
+  - Set request and response transformations
+- Deploy API to a Stage
+  - Uses API Gateway domain, by default
+  - Can use custom domain
+  - Now supports AWS Certificate Manager: free SSL/TLS certs.

+# API Caching

+You can enable API caching in Amazon API Gateway to cache your endpoints's response.
+With caching, you can reduce the number of call made to your endpoint and also improve the latency of the requests to your API.
+When you enable caching for a stage, API Gateway caches responses from your endpoint for a specified time-to-live (TTL) period, in seconds.
+API Gateway then responsds to the request by looking up the endpoint reponse from the cache instead of making a request to your endpoint.

+# Same Oring Policy

+In computing, the same-origin policy